DriveQuantPublic/flutter-drivekit/packages/drivekit_driver_data/flutter_drivekit_driver_data/README.md

 # DriveKit driver_data plugin

-Flutter interface for the DriveKit Trip Simulator
+Flutter interface for the DriveKit Driver Data

 To learn more about DriveKit, please visit our [DriveKit documentation](https://docs.drivequant.com/)